The Azores are a stunning archipelago paradise that is just begging you to explore it!

 If you have an appetite for beef, the Azores are a perfect place for you.
 With 9 varieties of beef, and the ability to choose the cut you want for each, you can dine your way!
 Be sure to try the Bife à Associação, it’s the signature dish and it is delightful.

 In Ponta Delgada, Mané Cigano is a traditional Portuguese bistro.
 Forget even looking at the menu, fried sardines are the dish every one shows up for.
-They are fried until golden and served with yams, potatoes, pimenta da terra (a white bean paste), chopped onions, and Galician lemon.
+They are fried until golden and served with yams, potatoes, pimenta da terra (a red chilli paste), chopped onions, and Galician lemon.
 Fresh, bright, delicious.

 Restaurante Fornos de Lava